Pears in syrup

 Easy

-Pears in syrup, or preserved pears, are always nice to have at home!
-I have a pear tree in my garden with an old variety of stewing pears—delicious!
+Pears in syrup, or preserved pears, are always nice to have on hand!
+I have a pear tree in my garden with an old variety of cooking pears—delicious!
 But you can actually make this recipe with any type of pear.
-The cooking time will just be a little more or less.
+The cooking time will just be a bit more or less.

-I make the syrup from water and cane sugar with cinnamon, lemon, and vanilla, but you can adjust this to your own taste.
-I store the pears in canning jars, so I always have them on hand for a delicious pear tart or as a topping for yogurt with granola.
+I make the syrup from water and cane sugar with cinnamon, lemon, and vanilla, but you can adjust this to your taste.
+I store the pears in canning jars so I always have them on hand for a delicious pear tart or as a topping for yogurt with granola.

-Pears in syrup, or preserved pears, are always nice to have at home!
-I have a pear tree in my garden with an old variety of stewing pears—delicious!
+Pears in syrup, or preserved pears, are always nice to have on hand!
+I have a pear tree in my garden with an old variety of cooking pears—delicious!
 But you can actually make this recipe with any type ...

 Meer lezen